Kerri-Noelle Humphrey

 Executive Director

-She has been a presenter at the National Dance Education Organization’s annual conference and the Alabama Institute for Education in the Arts Summer Institute.
+She has been a presenter at the National Dance Education Organization’s annual conference, Foundations of Teaching Artistry, the Alabama Institute for Education in the Arts Summer Institute, Arts Huntsville, and the Alabama State University BFA Dance program.

 Rachel Gates